Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

     - Performance metrics with RMSLE score of 0.27
     - Feature importance analysis showing Year Made (19.9%) as top factor
 - Deployment
-    - Platform implementation on Streamlit Cloud and Heroku
+    - Platform implementation on Render with Google Drive integration
     - Interactive interface for technical and non-technical users

 **Action**: Users can navigate through each phase of the data mining process, understand the methodologies used, and access detailed technical documentation with interactive checkboxes for deeper inspection of specific components.